csongorb/growingstuff/process/dialogue.md

 Would you mind uploading them here?
 But remember: what is in the repository stays in the repository.
 Who do I tell?!

 See you!

+# 2025-04-08 Csongor: Jump, jump!

+Haha, I have just edited the [/booklets/00_growingstuff/content/dialogue.qmd](/booklets/00_growingstuff/content/dialogue.qmd) file first, a perfect glitch for this message!

+Hey Pippin, something else, a big jump:

+It looks more and more like it would make sense to put the versions we want to exhibit somewhere online (and not just locally).
+We are brainstorming ideas to let people play versions with scanning QR codes, etc. Not all of them, but some.

+Aaand *this* repository would be a logical place for that.
+We would use the Player of the [Devolutionizer](https://github.com/csongorb/devolutionizer) for this, it's already in a nice shape, we'll try to improve it even more.
+This all means that there would be some sort of hub / sidebar where people could select the versions they want to play.

+We would give this repository a [BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+I mean, hey, we already have your process documentations here (we use them in the booklets, we never really talked about it), and you have a BY-NC 3.0 license (why not 4.0?) on your repositories... but still, I wanted to ask, the games kind of feel different.
+Are you okay with that?
+Are we missing something?

+Or is this the kind of question that is not good to ask in public?
+Hm... how do I get out of this?